 Australian luxury skincare brand Edible Beauty was created by naturopath Anna Mitsios, who previously worked at a fertility clinic.
 Using her knowledge of pregnancy and natural ingredients, Mitsios created a range of toxin-free and hormone-friendly skincare.

 Rather than being pregnancy-specific, the Edible Beauty range includes staple skincare products such as cleansing milk, serums and face oils, meaning that you can continue with your usual facial routine stress-free.

 Individual products range between $18 and $83.

-Motherlove is another all-natural brand that creates a range of organic products for both pregnant and postpartum women.
+Motherlove is another all-natural brand that has created a range of organic products for both pregnant and postpartum women.
 Each product formula is made from certified organic herbs and other pure ingredients.

-Some products on offer include Nipple Cream and Pregnant Belly Salve as well as Diaper Balm and other baby products.
+Some products on offer include the Nipple Cream and Pregnant Belly Salve, as well as the Diaper Balm and other baby products.
 While Motherlove is not an Australian brand, you can shop a selection of its products through iHerb.

-Motherlove skincare items usually retail between $15 and $27.
+Motherlove skincare items usually retail for between $15 and $27.

 Bio-Oil has long been a cult-favourite skincare product among pregnant and postpartum women.
 The natural formula, made from a combination of plant extracts and vitamins, helps to both reduce the appearance of stretch marks and even out skin tone.